Coherent $J/ \psi$ electroproduction on $^4$He and $^3$He at the Electron-Ion Collider: probing nuclear shadowing one nucleon at a time

-where all the transferred momenta $\vec{q}_i$ have been taken to be purely transverse; $t=-|\vec{q}|^2$.
-The nuclear structure is taken into account via the $k$-body form factors $\Phi_k$
+where all the transferred momenta $\vec{q}_i$ have been taken purely transverse; $t=-|\vec{q}|^2$.
+The nuclear structure is taken into account via the $k$-body ffs $\Phi_k$

 which represent the probability amplitude for $k$ nucleons in the nucleus $A$ to interact with the probe absorbing the momenta $\vec{q}_1,\cdots,\vec{q}_k$ and then going back to the nucleus, which recoils elastically with a total momentum transfer $\vec{q}=\sum_k \vec{q}_k$.
-Besides, $\psi_P$ is the intrinsic wave function of the nucleus $A$ with total momentum $P$.
-A pictorial representation of the two-body form factor $\Phi_2$ is shown in Fig.~\ref{f_due}.
+Furthermore, $\psi_P$ is the intrinsic nuclear wave function with total momentum $P$.
+A pictorial representation of the two-body ff $\Phi_2$ is shown in Fig.~\ref{f_due}.
 One should notice that Eq.~(\ref{cinque}) represents an integral over $3^{A-1}$ variables of complicated wave functions for each ${q_i,...q_k}$ set of values.
 Thus, to evaluate accurately Eq.~(\ref{tre}), the function $\Phi_k$ is needed on an enough dense grid of these $k$ variables.
 As a consequence, the computation time grows dramatically with $A$ and $k$.

-In Eq.~(\ref{tre}), we used that the $t$ dependence and the energy dependence of the $\gamma^{\ast} N \rightarrow J/\psi N$ amplitude entering the IA are in general different from those of the soft hadronic fluctuation-nucleon amplitudes responsible for the interaction with $k \geq 2$ nucleons.
-The latter are characterized by the factor parametrizing its dependence on the momentum transfer, $f(q_l)$, and the ratio of the real to imaginary parts, $\eta \neq \eta_0$, where $\eta_0$ is the ratio of the real to imaginary parts of the $\gamma^{\ast} p \to J/\psi \, p$ amplitude.
+In Eqs.~(\ref{uno}) and (\ref{tre}), the $t$ dependence of the $\gamma^{\ast} N \rightarrow J/\psi N$ and soft hadronic fluctuation-nucleon amplitudes is characterized by the slope $B_0(x)$ and the factor $f(q_l)$, respectively; $\eta \neq \eta_0$ are the ratios of the real to imaginary parts of these amplitudes.

 Note that the multiple scattering formalism presented in this section provides a good description of the data on proton-$^4$He elastic scattering~\cite{Bujak:1978rla}.

 \textbf{\textit{Results for $^4$He and $^3$He}}.
 Below, we specify input for our calculations and show our predictions for the differential cross sections of $J/\psi$ electroproduction on $^4$He and $^3$He in generic kinematics of an EIC.
 We start with $^4$He, for which preliminary results have been presented in the EIC Yellow Report~\cite{AbdulKhalek:2021gbh}.